chumaky/datero-docs/docs/clouds/aws/ec2.md

 # EC2 Instance
 To run Datero on ec2 instance, you need to create it first.
 Exact procedure to create an ec2 is out of scope of this guide.
-Please refer to the [official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance) for that.
+Please refer to the [official documentation :octicons-tab-external-16:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance){: target="_blank" rel="noopener noreferrer" } for that.
 You can use any OS you want, but we will use Ubuntu 22.04 in this guide.

 One thing to note is that you need to open some HTTP/HTTPS port for the ec2.